Monte Carlo Study of Critical Fermi Surface with Spatially Disordered Interactions

 \textbf{Supplementary Note 6: Modified Eliashberg Theory}

 The fermionic and bosonic data in the critical region can be analyzed by using the modified Eliashberg theory (MET)~\cite{kleinNormalStateProperties2020}, which gets its name due to the similarity of Eliashberg theory in electron-phonon interaction but with both high-frequency modifications and finite-temperature corrections.
-MET is a low-energy effective theory, and one can obtain the self-energies of fermions and bosons by coupled one-loop equations shown diagrammatically in Fig. 3 of the main text.
+MET is a low-energy effective theory, and one can obtain the self-energies of fermions and bosons by coupled one-loop equations shown diagrammatically in Supplementary Figure~\ref{fig:eliashberg}.
 Here, we follow the derivation in Ref.~\cite{xuIdentificationNonFermiLiquid2020} to make the supplementary note self-contained.

 In the spin-fermion model we studied, though vertex corrections from low-energy fermions are logarithmic and singular at low frequencies, these corrections are rather small numerically at frequencies above the superconducting $T_c$.
 Other corrections from high-energy fermions can be absorbed into the renormalization of the coupling $\overline{g}$.
 Thus, we can neglect the corrections (solid triangle in the diagram) and get two self-consistent equations: